Content Marketing

 Sharing & Publishing in Obsidian

 Collaboration in Obsidian is somewhat slower and file-based as compared to other apps.
 There is no full real-time collaboration, but you can share a vault via Obsidian Sync or Git.
-If you want to share with the world, Obsidian Publish is the only feature that allows you to publish notes as a website and still keeps markdown files in your vault.
+If you want to share with the world, Obsidian Publish is the only feature that lets you publish notes as a website while keeping markdown files in your vault.

-It’s great when you want a public knowledge base, and at the same time, you are still concerned about notes being saved locally, simple note-taking, and data security.
+It’s great when you want a public knowledge base while still being concerned about notes being saved locally, simple note-taking, and data security.

 Who Wins for Teamwork?

-If you want a team to collaborate rapidly, then the best choice will be Notion.
-The teamwork tools of this software, its real-time collaboration, and cloud storage are the main reasons it is very simple to keep everybody up to date.
+If you want a team to collaborate quickly, the best choice is Notion.
+The teamwork tools in this software, its real-time collaboration, and cloud storage are the main reasons it is very easy to keep everyone up to date.

 If you are creating a personal knowledge base or writing something that is just for you, then the best choice will be Obsidian.
-Its emphasis on local markdown files, offline mode, and getting simple notes makes it a great tool for a solo job when data security and having control over the shared dashboards are of higher value.
+Its emphasis on local markdown files, offline mode, and simple note-taking makes it a great tool for a solo job when data security and control over shared dashboards are of higher value.

 Cross-Platform Support, Sync & Offline Use